Awaiting Trump's coal comeback, miners reject retraining

 Coal jobs are preferable to those in natural gas, they said, because the mines are close to home, while pipeline work requires travel.
 Like Sylvester, the Moodie brothers are taking mining courses offered by Consol’s recruiter, GMS.

-Bob Levo, who runs a GMS training programme, offered a measure of realism: The point of the training is to provide low-cost and potentially short-term labour to a struggling industry, he said.
+Bob Levo, who runs a GMS training program, offered a measure of realism: The point of the training is to provide low-cost and potentially short-term labor to a struggling industry, he said.

 “That’s a major part of the reason that coal mines have been able to survive,” he said.
-“They rely on us to provide labour at lower cost.”
+“They rely on us to provide labor at lower cost.”

 Clemmy Allen, 63, a veteran miner and head of the United Mineworkers of America’s Career Centers, said miners are taking a big risk in holding out for a coal recovery.